ml-for-nlp/SVMs/README.md

 ### The data

 The data will be provided to you in a processed form.
-The raw blog posts can be found here: [https://github.com/vmasrani/blog_corpus](https://github.com/vmasrani/blog_corpus)
+The raw blog posts can be extracted using the script here: [https://github.com/vmasrani/blog_corpus](https://github.com/vmasrani/blog_corpus).
+This dataset was produced for the following publication:

 Detecting Dementia through Retrospective Analysis of Routine Blog Posts by Bloggers with Dementia,
 V. Masrani and G. Murray and T. Field and G. Carenini, ACL 2017 BioNLP Workshop, Vancouver, Canada.